MojosBeans100/CI-MS5-loveplants/README.md

 As users have significant interaction with the site, feedback on their actions was considered important.
 This was provided by:

 - **in-line feedback** on forms, to emphasise invalid fields
-- **notifications** on notable actions, such as adding a product to their basket
+- **notifications** on notable actions, such as adding a product to their basket.
+This was achieved with Bootstrap 'toasts'
 - **possible actions** available to them,
 - **communicating the context**, such as